loopstick/CCA_DigitalElectronics_Spring2020/Debugging.md

-Debugging
+## Debugging
    - Troubleshooting
      - Figuring out how to make it work when it’s not working

-Software
+## Software
   - Make sure you understand what is going on
+    - use [Arduino Language Reference](https://www.arduino.cc/reference/en/) to be sure you understand how functions work and are using the correct syntax
     - Add println() to display values and to report on stage in processing:

 				Serial.print("before loop, sensor value is ");